zethsue/BeatriceAI/README.md

 ## Features

--   Generate text and images using the Google Generative AI API
+-   Generate text using the Google Generative AI API
 -   Supports text and image captions
 -   Supports image attachments
--   Supports editing of generated text and images
+-   Supports editing your messages to generate new responses

 ## Installation